waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Directives & Lessons Learned
 - **DIRECTIVE 1: IMMEDIATE DATA MANAGEMENT.** All data management (notepad updates, map markers, tool/agent refinement) is the HIGHEST priority and MUST be performed in the same turn a need is identified.
+Acknowledged lapse in battle, will be more diligent.
 - **DIRECTIVE 2: ACT ON DOCUMENTATION.** A documented lesson that does not result in a behavioral change is a critical failure of the learning loop.
 - **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 - **DIRECTIVE 4: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
 If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed.
 If, after verification, the agent is suboptimal, I must refine it immediately.